mdparvez2468/mdparvez2468/README.md

 I am open to collaborating on exciting projects.
 I am looking for a  challenging and rewarding position as Android Developer with an established organization that can utilize my skills and experience.

-Skills: C, C++, Java, Kotlin, Python, JavaScript, PHP
+Skills: C, C++, Java, Kotlin, Python, PHP

 - 🔭 I’m currently working on Android Development
 - 🌱 I’m currently learning Data Analysis with Python